jamesshore/ergotest/README.md

 * **no test coverage**
 * **no benchmarking**

-Ergotest is designed to be run using the API, not from the command line.
+Ergotest is designed to be run using its API, not from the command line.
 You're expected to integrate it into your automated build.
 If you don’t have an automated build, try [Automatopia](https://github.com/jamesshore/automatopia), or use the starting point provided below.

 ## Installation